Nemin32/Nemin32.github.io/soulstorm/_posts/2021-02-11-epictrailer.md

 {% include caption.html url="/imgs/epic/other.jpg" description="" %}

 It seems like our crafting materials and such get placed to an entirely different section.
-"Phatoline" is likely a pun on gasoline.
+"Phatoline" is likely a pun on gasoline and also where Phat Station gets its name from (or vice-versa).
 What caught my attention was the antidote item, seems like Abe can get poisoned, perhaps with the Meetlebat venom we can see right next to it.
 More on them later.
 A thing to note is that there is no space for rubber bands.
 Either the player hasn't unlocked them yet - which I'd consider very unlikely - or perhaps they're placed in a different section altogether.
 We know they are still in the game due to a vending machine which will come up soon.

 Also we can see that Abe can amass quite a few keys, which as we've learned before can be used to open lockers and similar.